-Mary King is an Emmy-winning journalist who joined the WBTV News team in August of 2019 as an Alert Center anchor on WBTV News This Morning and a reporter covering the South Carolina bureau.
+Mary King is an Emmy Award winning journalist who joined the WBTV News team in August of 2019 as an Alert Center anchor on WBTV News This Morning and a reporter covering the South Carolina bureau.
 Mary came to WBTV from its sister station WIS-TV in Columbia, South Carolina where she was the morning anchor and a reporter at the station for more than seven years.

 During her time at WIS, Mary helped lead the WIS Sunrise team to four Southeast Regional Emmy Awards for Best Morning Newscast, including two Emmys in that same category in 2017.
 Mary has also received multiple Emmy nominations for her reporting, including her live field coverage of South Carolina’s historic flooding in October of 2015.